rancher/docs/content/rancher/v2.6/en/cluster-admin/volumes-and-storage/examples/vsphere/_index.md

 weight: 3055
 ---

 To provide stateful workloads with vSphere storage, we recommend creating a vSphereVolume StorageClass.
-This practice dynamically provisions vSphere storage when workloads request volumes through a [persistent volume claim]({{<baseurl>}}/rancher/v2.6/en/k8s-in-rancher/volumes-and-storage/persistent-volume-claims/).
+This practice dynamically provisions vSphere storage when workloads request volumes through a PersistentVolumeClaim.

 In order to dynamically provision storage in vSphere, the vSphere provider must be [enabled.]({{<baseurl>}}/rancher/v2.6/en/cluster-provisioning/rke-clusters/cloud-providers/vsphere)